This post was posted by thehipmunk on Hipmunk’s Tailwind blog on November 5, 2015.

 Methodology: Hipmunk and Priceonomics analyzed average nightly hotel prices at each stadium city location and average round trip airfare to nearest stadium airport during football season.
 Ticket prices were determined by analyzing the average prices of remaining away games starting in November, as provided by TiqIQ.
 Note that prices change daily depending on available inventory and in no way does Hipmunk guarantee the availability of listed pricing.

-a-to-z-letters-c“Look at it.”
+“Look at it.”
 Hailee pointed up at the metallic structure.
 “It does look like the death star.”

 “No it doesn’t.”
 Brian tried the door, but it wouldn’t budge.
 He pushed the next door, again, locked.